YOUR COMPANY IS LOOKING FOR ALTERNATE FINANCING SOLUTIONS!

 Merchant Advance / Short Term Working Capital Loans

-Let's provide you with a couple of examples of how alternative sources of finance either coexist or replace more rational financing in Canada.
-A clear example might be the tax credit.
-In Canada SRED (SR&ED) tax credits provide billions of dollars of capital to new, emerging, and established corporations.
+Let’s provide a couple of examples of how alternative sources of finance either coexist or replace more rational financing in Canada.

-ASSET BASED LENDING TO THE RESCUE
+ASSET-BASED LENDING TO THE RESCUE

 CONCLUSION